pumpintel/pumpfun-scanner-bot/README.md

 To join, simply follow the instructions provided by the bot or contact the support team for assistance.

 ## Available Commands

-The Pump Intel Bot provides several commands to access different types of data and insights.
+Pump Intel Chat bot: https://t.me/Pumpintelchat_bot The Pump Intel chat Bot provides several commands to access different types of data and insights.
 Here are the available commands:

 /top10: Displays the top 10 trending tokens on Pumpfun.
 /top5: Shows the top 5 trending tokens.